bryik/aframe-cardboard-camera/README.md

 Demonstrates how to display Cardboard Camera photos with A-Frame.

+## An Easier Way?

+**Updated:** August 22nd, 2016.

+Rather than use this repository as a boilerplate to help deploy your Cardboard Camera images to GitHub Pages, it may be easier to upload to Imgur and CodePen.
+First convert your [vr.jpg to over-under equirectangular](https://storage.googleapis.com/cardboard-camera-converter/index.html), then follow the step-by-step instructions available [here](http://bl.ocks.org/bryik/4bf77096d3af66b11739caaf01393837).
+Though the instructions use an NVIDIA Ansel image, the process should be the same for Cardboard Camera.

 ## Use as a Boilerplate

 If you want to display your own Cardboard Camera photos, feel free to fork or download this repo and replace the library images with your own.